 If you’re getting enough sleep on a good schedule or are even oversleeping and still feel tired, it could be a sign of health problems.

 You may think skimping on sleep during the week and oversleeping during the weekends will help you feel well rested, but it’s actually hurting your sleep.
 This habit is called “social jetlag” which is brought on by shifts in sleeping schedule during the week versus on the weekends.
 “While the recommended average sleep time for adults is seven to nine hours every night, often we may try to catch up on sleep during the weekends,” Heneghan says.
 “Your body will attempt to recover from the effects of sleep deprivation by having “rebound” sleep − typically associated with longer overall sleep time, increased deep and REM sleep, and reaching the REM sleep state more quickly.
 However, oversleeping can offset your cycle and has been linked to other health risks.”

 You’re tired because… you’re anemic

-When you visit your doctor and complain of feeling tired all the time, the first thing he or she may check for is anemia or thyroid disorder because you can detect those with a blood test, says Amy Shah, MD.
+When you visit your doctor and complain of feeling tired all the time, the first thing he or she may check for is anemia or thyroid disorder because you can detect those with a blood test, says Dr. Amy Shah.

 When a patient says “I’m tired,” it’s such a broad term and could be so many things, but if someone says “I’m tired and feeling a little more short of breath,” or, “I’m having trouble exercising,” that tends to be anemia.
 Anemia is when your blood doesn’t carry enough oxygen to the rest of your body and the most common cause of anemia is iron deficiency.
 Anemics may also experience feeling cold, dizzy, irritable, or have headaches in addition to feeling tired.